 The core computer of the space station has three clock source signals:

-1) 40 kHz high stable external clock signal, long-term stability is better than 10-8 (7 days);
+1) 40 kHz high stability external clock signal, long-term stability is better than 10-8 (7 days);

 2) 40 kHz internal clock;

 3) Second pulse signal.
 The second pulse signal is transmitted through a standard RS-422 interface.
 It is a negative pulse with a width of 1 ms ± 10 us, and the falling edge of the pulse represents the starting of one second interval.